prashantmishra/sudoku-solver/README.md

 Hello there!

-This is a JAVA implementation of the method discussed in <a href="http://norvig.com/sudoku.html">this article by Peter Norvig</a> which uses constraint-propogation and backtracking for solving any Sudoku puzzle.
-The input can be in the form of an image or a text file.
+This is a Sudoku solver which, given an image, is also capable of reading the puzzle through a simple image classifier.
+The method used to solve the puzzle is discussed in <a href="http://norvig.com/sudoku.html">this article by Peter Norvig</a> which uses constraint-propogation and backtracking.
+The input to the solver can be in the form of an image or a text file.

+Example inputs can be found below.

 ##Installating and running